Robert Fitzpatrick (bishop): Early life and education

 He was born on September 20, 1958, in Decatur, Illinois.
 He received a Bachelor of Arts degree from DePauw University in 1981, a Master of Divinity degree from the General Theological Seminary, and a Doctor of Ministry in Homiletics degree from Seabury-Western Theological Seminary.

 Ordained ministry

-After ordination, he became assist priest at St Peter’s Church in Morristown, New Jersey, and in 1990, he became rector (priest-in-charge) of Grace Church in Fort Wayne, Indiana.
-In 2000, he was called to Hawaii and became a member of the staff of the Bishop of Hawaii, and then as Canon to the Ordinary (the bishop's executive officer)from 2002.
-He also served as the priest-in-charge of congregations in Kapolei and Honolulu.
+After ordination to the priesthood in 1987, he served as assistant priest at St Peter’s Church in Morristown, New Jersey.
+In 1990, he became rector (priest-in-charge) of Grace Church in Fort Wayne, Indiana.
+In 2000, he was called to Hawaii and became a member of the staff of the Bishop of Hawaii, and then as Canon to the Ordinary (the bishop's executive officer) from 2002.
+He also served as the priest-in-charge of congregations in ʻAiea, Kapolei and Honolulu.

 Bishop

 Fitzpatrick was elected Bishop of Hawaii on October 20, 2006, and was consecrated bishop and installed as ordinary of the diocese on March 10, 2007, by Presiding Bishop Katharine Jefferts Schori, with several international co-consecrators.
+Beginning in 2009, Fitzpatrick served as bishop in charge of the Episcopal Diocese of Micronesia.

+On April 25, 2025, Fitzpatrick announced his plans to resign and called for a bishop election.
+On May 16, 2026, Fitzpatrick's successor Elizabeth “Libby” Berman was elected.

 The bishop is married to Beatrice Elizondo Fitzpatrick.
 They have two adult sons together.